 Norris Dam State Park and the adjacent Norris Watershed is one popular area for hiking and biking.
 This spot is situated on both sides of Norris Dam and offers breathtaking views of Norris Lake.
 With over 50 miles of trails ranging in all levels of difficulty, it’s easy to find the perfect trails to explore.

 Windrock Park is another great spring break destination in Anderson County.
 Windrock is the largest privately owned off-road park in the country and has over 350 miles of trails to explore.
 You can bring your own off-road machine or rent a side by side at Windrock.
 Everyone from beginners to experts can have fun at Windrock Park.
 They also offer a great campground and a variety of cabins too accommodate groups of all sizes.
-They even have yurts you can stay in!
+Windrock even has yurts that you can stay in!

 Can’t just pick one activity?
 No worries!
 The great thing about Anderson County is you are close enough to hit many different trail systems in one trip, so you can do it all!
 Be sure to check out some of our other favorite trails here.